radcli14/drubble/README.md

 - [x] Include a banner ad
 - [ ] Add networked multiplayer mode
 - [ ] Create a ball cannon
+- [ ] Add statistical plots to the high scores